 Banana chips are less like merienda and more like a true snack.
 By that, I mean people typically snack on them at any time of the day, much like potato chips.
-Merienda can still qualify as a meal while plantain chips are purely snacks.
+Merienda can still qualify as a meal while saba banana chips are purely snacks.

-Banana chips are sweet Filipino snacks made with thinly sliced plantains coated in brown sugar and then deep-fried.
+Banana chips are sweet Filipino snacks made with thinly sliced saba bananas coated in brown sugar and then deep-fried.
 In some Latin American countries, they can be savory but in the Philippines, they’re always sweet.

 9. Dried Mangoes